Mercedes EQC electric motor, drive & performance

 |0-62mph||Top speed||Driven wheels||Power|

-With 402bhp and 765Nm of torque, it’s no surprise that the EQC delivers gut-squirming mid-range bursts of speed.
+With 402bhp and 765Nm of torque on tap, it’s no surprise that the EQC delivers gut-squirming mid-range bursts of speed.
 Even so, while it's fast enough – and then some – by any standard, it doesn’t feel as punchy as a Jaguar I-Pace, let alone a Tesla Model X. We’d like slightly more cohesive brake feel, too.

 Comfort and refinement are clearly the priorities for the EQC; smooth, slick ride comfort and unexceptional if reassuringly neutral handling are what really set it apart from its more enthusiastic-feeling rivals.
 There’s no optional suspension to add, either – this is the quietest and cushiest car in its class as standard.